 First, the raw natural material, such as corn, undergoes wet milling, where the plant’s starch is isolated and separated.
 Following this extraction, the starch is mixed and heated with enzymes and other chemicals to release dextrose (D-glucose), a type of sugar.
 Then, the dextrose is fermented, producing lactic acid monomers, which polylactic acid is primarily made of (as you might be able to guess from the name).

-The lactic acid can then be processed into PLA material in two ways: by condensing the lactic acid into a lactide and then using a polymerization process or by using a condensation process with the lactic acid directly.
-The former method is more common and involves binding the molecules together by adding different catalysts and heat.
+From there, the most common method to convert lactic acid into PLA material is by condensing the lactic acid into a lactide and then using a special polymerization process that binds the molecules together into long polymer chains by adding different catalysts and heat.

 Filament